William Strode (of Barrington)

 Colonel William Strode, Jr (11 January 1589, Shepton Mallet, Somerset – 20 December 1666, Barrington Court, Somerset) — called William Strode of Barrington to distinguish him from contemporaries of the same name, principally the Strodes of Newnham in Devon — was an English Parliamentarian officer and Member of Parliament (Ilchester; 1640, 1646–48).
-A wealthy cloth merchant, he acquired several estates in his native county of Somerset and was noted for his local philanthropy as well as his political and military opposition to King Charles I and Charles II.
+A wealthy cloth merchant, he acquired several estates in his native county of Somerset.
+He was noted for his local philanthropy as well as his political and military opposition to King Charles I and Charles II.

 Biography

 Family and early life

-Strode was the youngest son of William Strode, Sr (1566-1592) of Shepton Mallet and of Elizabeth Upton (1570-1630), daughter of Geoffrey Upton of Warminster.
-This branch of the Strode family had long lived in Somerset and were long connected with other prominent families there.
+Strode was the youngest son of William Strode, Sr (1566-1592) of Shepton Mallet and Elizabeth Upton (1570-1630), daughter of Geoffrey Upton of Warminster.
+This branch of the Strode family had long lived in Somerset and was long connected with other prominent families there.
 (William's great grand uncle was the martyred last abbot of Glastonbury Abbey, the Blessed Richard Whiting, executed by Henry VIII.)
-A successful clothier like his father, William had spent much of his youth in Spain where his father was a factor.
+A successful clothier like his father, William spent much of his youth in Spain where his father was a factor.
 In addition to inheriting his father's fortune, he married Joan Barnard, heiress to the Barnard family, in 1621.
 He purchased Barrington Court in 1625.
 (He, his son, and his grandson — all named William — lived there until 1745 when the estate passed out of the Strode family.)
 In 1635, he sat for a portrait by Gilbert Soest, which survives.
 In 1640, he was MP for Ilchester.